 - Offer her cooked vegetables – sweet potatoes, green beans, and squash are safe for pups, as is cooked or canned pumpkin since it’s low in calories and high in fiber.
 (Note: cooked or canned pumpkin is not the same as pumpkin pie!)

-- Consider giving your dog a fun Thanksgiving treat or toy instead of food – see Woof Report’s Thanksgiving picks here.
+- Consider giving your dog a fun Thanksgiving treat or toy instead of food – see Woof Report’s Store for some of our favorite picks.

 • Bones –